anishiisc/Build_LLM_from_Scratch/README.md

 ###  LLM_4 Embeddings
 In this notebooks ; we explain the concept of word embeddings and how both tokens and token positions are accounted for through embeddings as input for the train process , through initial randomly generated embedding weights.

+###  LLM_5 Self Attention
+In this notebooks ; We describe step by step the implementation of a simple self attention concept.